Getting Started

 Positron requires the IPython kernel (version 6.19.1 or higher) to communicate with Python.
 By default, the IPython kernel is bundled with Positron for the CPython implementation (the standard Python implementation) and added to the Python search path.

-If you are using an implementation other than CPython, you’ll need to install the IPython kernel manually.
+If you’re using an implementation other than CPython, you’ll need to install the IPython kernel manually.

-Positron requires R 4.2 or higher.
+If you plan to use R with Positron, ensure you have R 4.2 or higher installed.
 To install R, follow the instructions for your operating system at https://cloud.r-project.org/.

 Alternatively, if you’d like to have multiple R installations, rig is a great tool to manage this which works well with Positron.